Biophysical Simulation Reveals the Mechanics of the Avian Lumbosacral Organ: Discussion

-We implemented the \gb{} denser than the \cord{} and the \fluid{} (\Cref{tab:lso_scaling}).
-Hence, the model is heavier than water, suspended by springs mimicking the \scord{} and \dln{}.
-In simplified mass-spring systems, higher masses tend to oscillate at lower frequencies.
-For a \SI{0.5}{g/cm^3} higher \gb{} density, the model's weight increased by \SI{1.2}{g}.
-We indeed observed a small reduction in the \dof{} between model-2 and 3 with higher \gb{} densities; from averaged \SI{4.8}{Hz} to \SI{4.4}{Hz}.
-However, the \dof{} remained the same between model-1 and 2, albeit increasing \gb{} densities (\SIrange{1.0}{1.5}{g/cm^3}).
-Other results show that increased \gb{} density is related to higher \pp{} (\Cref{fig:density}A), and influences the duration of the \pA{} (\Cref{fig:density}B).
-Running birds that experience higher vertical accelerations could, therefore, feature a low-density \gb{} leading to a response similar to flying or swimming birds with low-acceleration locomotion modes.
-We, therefore, conclude that a higher-than-water \gb{} density has the potential to fine-tune the LSO response in birds in terms of \dof{}, \pp{}, and phase response.
-Varying \gb{} densities could have developed as a trade-off between LSO responsiveness and protection, but we are unaware of existing studies that report \gb{} density of multiple bird species.
-Sudden perturbations during locomotion can lead to high accelerations, potentially damaging \cord{} tissue. \Fluid{} and \ligaments{} would reduce soft tissue motions through fluid buoyancy, damping, and ligament elasticity~\citep{telano_physiology_2022}.
-We think buoyancy could protect best if tissue densities are similar to the surrounding fluid.
-Too high or low densities would lead to sinking or floatation.
-Hence, two or more opposing motivations exist; feature a neutrally buoyant density to protect the \scord{}, and increase \gb{} density for sufficiently high \pp{}.
+The \gb{} density showed notable influence on the soft tissue oscillation (\Cref{fig:density}).
+We implemented the \gb{} denser than the \cord{} and the \fluid{}.
+In simplified mass-spring-damper systems, higher masses tend to oscillate at lower frequencies.
+We indeed observed a small reduction in the \dof{} between model-2 and 3 with higher \gb{} densities; from averaged \SI{4.8}{Hz} to \SI{4.4}{Hz}, which again confirmed the mass-spring-damper behavior.
+The increased \gb{} density is associated with higher \ppa{} (\Cref{fig:density}A).
+Since the \ppa{} is assumed to connect with signal strength, the denser \gb{} could act as a signal amplifier.
+Consequently, running birds that experience higher vertical accelerations could feature a low-density \gb{}, leading to a signal intensity similar to flying or swimming birds with low-acceleration locomotion modes.
+As such, the \gb{} density could adjust the acceleration measurement range, i.e., amplifying small acceleration with high density, or suppressing excessive acceleration with low density.
+Varying \gb{} densities could have developed as a trade-off between LSO responsiveness and protection.
+Sudden perturbations during locomotion can lead to high accelerations, potentially damaging the \cord{} tissue. \Fluid{} and \ligaments{} would reduce soft tissue motions through fluid buoyancy, damping, and ligament elasticity~\citep{telano_physiology_2022}.
+We think buoyancy could protect the best if tissue densities are similar to the surrounding fluid.
+Too high or low density would lead to sinking or flotation.
+Hence, two or more opposing motivations exist; feature a neutrally buoyant density to protect the \scord{}, and increase \gb{} density for sufficiently high \ppa{}.